 We have been asked if it helps in a California Penal Code 261.5 PC statutory rape case where the alleged victim consented to have sex.
 You must realize that if you or a loved one is charged with statutory rape, an underage girl cannot consent to sex as the law looks at it.

 In other words, they're too young to decide, so consent is not a defense in a statutory rape case.
-So, a defendant's attorney saying to the prosecutor, the victim consented to the sex, the prosecutor is going to laugh at that defense attorney and say, we don't care if they consented to the sex because they're under age, so they can't consent to the sex for purposes of the law.
+So, a defendant's attorney saying to the prosecutor, the victim consented to the sex, the prosecutor is going to laugh at that defense attorney and say, we don't care if they consented to the sex because they're underage, so they can't consent to the sex for purposes of the law.

 That being said, a case where someone has consented and agreed to have sex is much different than a forceable rape case where the victim under 18 has not consented.

 But then, the person will probably not be charged with statutory rape.
 They will be accused of full-fledged rape of a minor and face many years in prison.
+This could lead to a significant impact on the individual's personal and professional life, including potential sex offender registration and restrictions on future employment opportunities.

 By law, rape is having sexual intercourse with somebody without their consent.
 In California, 18 years old is the age of consent, meaning anyone under this age is not considered legally old enough to give their full consent to sexual activity.